gadget78/Evernode-Deploy-Monitor/README.md

 # Evernode monitor

-This nodejs script will help you in the monitoring and managing all of your evernodes accounts (including reputation accounts).
+This NodeJS script will help you monitor and manage your evernode and reputation accounts.

 this fork adds;
-    wallet_setup module,
+  -  wallet_setup module,
-    monitor_claimreward module,
+  -  monitor_claimreward module,
-    the abbility to run each module manually by using the module name after `node evernode_monitor.js`, auto fee escalation/calculation,
+  -  the ability to run each module manually by using the module name after `node evernode_monitor.js`,
+  -  auto fee escalation/calculation,
-    FULL wallet_manager GUI,
+  -  FULL wallet_manager GUI,
-    evernode deploy script access,
+  -  evernode deploy script access,
-    and also fixes a number of bugs.
+  -  and also fixes a number of bugs.

-It is made of 5 modules, heres a overview, with links to a more detailed description...
+it is split into 5 separate modules, they can be made to run one after another, or via command line argument one at a time. accounts can be read from key_pair .txt files, or incorporated into the main .env file.

 # Table of Contents
----

 - [How to install](#how-to-install)
     - [Wallet Management](#1st-wallet-management)